Does Service Virtualization’s “Shift Left” Burden Developers?

 But isn’t this just placing a different burden on development?
 Not if it’s implemented smartly and unobtrusively.
 In fact, Development Testing can actually improve productivity while reducing risks.
 But that’s the topic for another blog…

 Curious about what ROI your organization can achieve with service virtualization?
-Read Parasoft’s new 5-page Service Virtualization ROI white paper to learn about the business drivers behind service virtualization purchase decisions, as well as the substantial opportunities for ROI in terms of OpEx reduction, CapEx reduction, risk reduction, and incremental top-line revenue.
+Read Parasoft’s Service Virtualization ROI white paper to learn about the business drivers behind service virtualization purchase decisions, as well as the substantial opportunities for ROI in terms of OpEx reduction, CapEx reduction, risk reduction, and incremental top-line revenue.